andreaferretti/cello/README.md

 ### Burrows-Wheeler transform

-The [Burrows-Wheeler transform](http://michael.dipperstein.com/bwt/) of a string is a string having the same length, together with a distinguished index.
+The [Burrows-Wheeler transform](http://michael.dipperstein.com/bwt/) of a string is a string one character longer, together with a distinguished character.
-Once one has a suffix array `sa` for the string `s`, the Burrows-Wheeler transform is the string which at the index `i` has the last character of the rotation of `s` by `sa[i]`.
-The distinguished index if the permutation of `0`.
+Once one has a suffix array `sa` for the string `s & '\0'`, where `\0` is our distinguished character, the Burrows-Wheeler transform is the string which at the index `i` has the last character of the rotation of `s` by `sa[i]`.
+The distinguished index if the permutation of `\0`.

 We recall the following two facts: